Call (813) 855-0111 to schedule your consultation at our Tampa office.

 - Exercise is generally safe after treatment taking into account the other aftercare instructions provided herein.

-- Wear a sunblock with an SPF of 30 or higher over the area for 1 month following the treatment.
-Do not wear makeup or any cream or medication on or near the treated area unless recommended by our office for 48 hours.
+- Wear a sunblock with an SPF of 30 or higher over the area for duration of 2-3 weeks after the treatment and continuously until you complete all treatments.
+Do not wear makeup or any cream or medication on or near the treated area unless recommended by our office for 24 hours.

 - Itching is very common due to the dehydrating effect of the laser treatment.
 Use Aquaphor, Vitamin E ointment, or hydrocortisone cream to the treatment area.

-- If the area looks infected (honey colored crusting and oozing or spreading redness), if you experience an unusual discomfort or bleeding, if any other complications develop, or if you have any questions or concerns, contact the office immediately.
+- If the area looks infected (honey colored crusting, pus, and oozing or spreading redness), if you experience an unusual discomfort or bleeding, if any other complications develop, or if you have any questions or concerns, contact the office immediately.

 - Of course, if you have any extreme reaction, call 911 and to the emergency department.

 If any problems should occur after your treatment, the following measures should be taken: